osgirl/fusionInSite-push-server/README.md

 An example of a complete cron-expression is the string “0 0 12 * * WED” - which means “every Wednesday at 12:00 pm”.
 - * = any value
 - ? = any value used in Day-of-Week field
-An other example is the string “* 0/15 * * * ?” - which means “every 15 minutes”.
+Another example is the string “* 0/15 * * * ?” - which means “every 15 minutes”.

 Logging Configuration